 Determining When Debt Negotiation Is Necessary

 The decision to pursue credit card debt settlement options should not be taken lightly.
-Before deciding to try to negotiate your debt with your credit card company, look into any other options that might be possible for you.
+Before deciding to try to negotiate your debt with your credit card, look into any other options that might be possible for you.
 Analyze your income closely to determine if you can adjust your budget to afford a debt repayment plan like the snowball or avalanche method.

 You can also do a bit of research into whether debt consolidation or balance transfers could make your debts more manageable.
 In some instances, when a borrower can consolidate credit card debt through a personal loan, a lowered interest rate, and a single monthly payment cause repayment to become feasible again.